binmian/levikno/docs/GettingStarted.md

 We won't be using logging that much in this tutorial so we will only use it to display info and error messages.
 Choosing Physical Device
 ### Choosing Physical Device
 Before we create a window, we first have to declare a few preset values before rendering to a window.
-Because we are using Vulkan, we need to know which physical device (GPU) to use for rendering.
+Because we are using Vulkan, we need to know which physical device (GPU) is going to be used to render our scene and presented to the screen.
 In most cases a desktop PC will likely have only 1 GPU, however there are some cases such as in laptops where there are two GPUs (an integrated CPU and dedicated GPU).
 The physical devices and their information can be obtained after the context is created:
 ```
 #include <vector>
 #include <cstdint>